Last Updated on

-- Finally, researcher Delphine Nelis and colleagues (2009) posed one of the most important questions of all related to emotional intelligence; the title of their paper captures the gist of it: “Increasing emotional intelligence: (How) is it possible?”
+- Finally, researcher Delphine Nelis and colleagues (2009) posed one of the most important questions of all related to EI; the title of their paper captures the gist of it: “Increasing emotional intelligence: (How) is it possible?”
 They designed an experiment in which two groups were tested on EQ, once at the beginning of the study and once at the end.
 The treatment group received a “brief empirically-derived EI training (four group training sessions of two hour and a half)” while the control group received no such training.
 At the end of the experiment, the treatment group showed significant gains in EQ, while the control group showed no such changes.

-These three studies answered some important questions and opened the door for much of the innovative and important work done since; the results showed us that emotional intelligence is, indeed, a vital factor in success, that emotional intelligence is also a vital factor in how we relate to one another and the quality of our mental health, and-best of all-we can actually improve our emotional intelligence!
+These three studies answered some important questions and opened the door for much of the innovative and important work done since; the results showed us that emotional intelligence is, indeed, a vital factor in success, that it is also a vital factor in how we relate to one another and the quality of our mental health, and-best of all-we can actually improve our emotional intelligence!
 It’s not necessarily a fixed trait handed down through one’s genes (although that may be where we receive a baseline level of EQ), but something that we can build and boost with practice.

 The Framework of Emotional Intelligence

 There are two numbers to remember to help you understand what emotional intelligence is all about: 5 and 4.